Once again received an inquiry from our customer service staff, we will once again provide an evaluation …

 domain\groupname | WINDOWS_GROUP | 0 | 1 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 11/15/2013 | 11/15/2013 |

-Tuts on how to create such mails or SQL Server Agent jobs and formating HTML within can be found on SQLServerCentral: http://www.sqlservercentral.com/articles/T-SQL/99398/
+You can find tutorials on how to create such emails, SQL Server Agent jobs, and format HTML within them on SQLServerCentral: http://www.sqlservercentral.com/articles/T-SQL/99398/

 Björn continues to work from Mexico as a Senior Consultant – Microsoft Data Platform and Cloud for Kramer&Crew in Cologne.
 He also remains loyal to the community from his new home, he is involved in Data Saturdays or in various forums.
 Besides the topics around SQL Server, Powershell and Azure SQL, he is interested in science fiction, baking 😉 and cycling.